 If that doesn’t give you some vocabulary to work with – this should help!

-FREE printable Independence Day for kids lesson!
+Printable Independence Day for kids lesson!

-You can get my FREE 12-page workbook right here and get started!
+You can get my 12-page workbook right here and get started!
 Just print out the activities to do with your kids and cut them into manageable pieces.
 Give each child a copy of one activity at a time to spread it all out.
 If they’re too young for scissors, then consider cutting the papers ahead of time and passing them around when it’s time to start working!

 And yes, I give you answer sheets in their also.
 (You’re welcome)